 Three roommates decide to start keeping better track of every transaction they make with each other, anything from buying each other drinks, to paying for the month’s rent.

-They decide to do so with a notepad (the “block”) where every transaction made will be recorded including information like date, time, dollar amount, and people involved in the transaction.
-Each transaction is recorded in a new page to differentiate it from others, and the entire notepad can store several thousand transactions (1MB worth of data, to be precise).
-Once the notepad is full and cannot store more information, a new one is used and the old one is “superglued” to the back of it (hence the “chain”).
+They decide to do so with a bound, hardcover notebook with numbered pages (the “block”) where every transaction made will be recorded including information like date, time, dollar amount, and people involved in the transaction.
+Each page can record many transactions, and the entire notebook can store several thousand transactions .
+Once the notebook is full and cannot store more information, a new one is used and the old one is “superglued” to the back of it (hence the “chain”).

 - It is decentralized: Everyone can access it from anywhere in the world.
-Although this isn’t possible with a real notepad (for obvious reasons), with blockchain it’s possible by connecting your computer to the blockchain network.
-You can think of the blockchain network as a social media feed, constantly showing every new transaction.
+Although this isn’t possible with a real notebook (for obvious reasons), with a public blockchain it’s possible by connecting your computer to the blockchain network.
+You can think of the blockchain network as a social media feed, constantly showing every new transaction created by anybody that has chosen to participate on that network.

-- It is distributed: Every transaction must be verified by all 3 roommates.
-They also cannot erase or edit anything written on it, because the information is also “magically” written in their personal notepads.
-With blockchain, every computer in the world that has downloaded the blockchain network automatically verifies and keeps track of the transactions.
+- It is distributed: Every transaction and its associated page number must be verified by any of the 3 roommates.
+They also cannot erase or edit anything written on it, because the information is also “magically” written in their personal notebook.
+With blockchain, every computer in the world that has part of the blockchain network automatically verifies and keeps track of the transactions.

-With this special notepad (read: blockchain), all three roommates can keep better control of their finances, by using a technology that enables full transparency, and multiparty trust.
+With this special notebook (read: blockchain), all three roommates can keep better control of their finances, by using a technology that enables full transparency, and multiparty trust.

-Created by Assembly Bill 2658 in 2018, California’s Blockchain Working Group is a body composed of California senators, lawmakers, IT leaders, and cybersecurity experts including StrongKey’s CTO and Forbes Security Council Member, Arshad Noor.
+Created by Assembly Bill 2658 in 2018, California’s Blockchain Working Group is a body composed of California lawmakers, educators, advocates for public good, IT leaders, and cybersecurity experts including StrongKey’s CTO and Forbes Security Council Member, Arshad Noor.
 They were tasked with researching and documenting blockchain’s potential uses, risks and benefits to state government and to business.

 The working group has people from different parts of the IT industry, as well as a well-balanced mix of skeptics, neutral, and people who are involved with the blockchain technology.
 They will be issuing a report with their results and conclusions to the Legislature by July 1, 2020.

 Glad you asked.
-In case we didn’t make it obvious enough, blockchain’s innate transparency and traceability have undeniable potential in a wide array of industries and areas of operations.
+In case we didn’t make it obvious enough, blockchain’s capabilities have potential in a wide array of industries and areas of operations.
 In case you’re curious, here are a few areas of your daily lives that are most likely to be affected by the implementation of blockchain:

 - Healthcare: with the potential to connect fragmented systems to generate insights and to better assess the value of care, blockchain could improve the efficiency and health outcome for patients.